The Question Every Intermediate Player Asks

 Typical Break Cue Specifications

 Tip: Hard and dense, usually 13-14mm in diameter.
 Many break cues use phenolic resin tips instead of leather.
-Phenolic is harder, denser, and doesn’t compress the way leather does.
+Phenolic is harder and denser, and it doesn’t compress the way leather does.
 This means more energy transfers directly to the cue ball, and the tip maintains its shape shot after shot.

 Shaft: Stiffer than a playing cue.
 Less flex means less energy is wasted in shaft vibration; more goes into accelerating the cue ball.
 Some break cues use carbon fiber or fiberglass-reinforced shafts for additional stiffness and consistency.